Jerome-Herbinet/Nextcloud-Instances-Versions-Monitoring-Page/README.md

-# A simple Nextcloud Instances Versions Monitoring Page
+# A simple Nextcloud instances versions monitoring page

 ## Description :
 Simple page for displaying and tracking versions of several Nextcloud instances.